Brighton Town Hall + Central Brighton Weddings

-Planning a wedding at Brighton Town Hall or in the center of town?
+Planning a wedding at Brighton Town Hall or in the centre of town?

 We’ve also covered weddings that used the town hall as a base to do ‘the legal bit’, before heading off for an epic party somewhere nearby.

 As a life-long Brighton resident and Sussex Wedding Photographer, I’ve put together a list of places, ideas and tips for helping your Brighton Town Hall Wedding run smoothly.

 From places to eat, drink and sleep – to the best places to get photographs – this guide has you covered.